Winterstark/Wordy/README.md

 To learn a word you will have to solve six increasingly difficult tests about it:

 1. Select the correct word (from 6 random words)
-2. Select the correct word (from 6 words that sound very similar)
+2. Select the correct word (from 6 similar-sounding words)
 3. Type out the word
 4. Fill out missing keywords in the word's definitions (one keyword per definition)
 5. Fill out approx. half the missing keywords per definition